Are you afraid to be yourself?

 Many of us think that we have to say, or feel, or be something other than what we are.
 We say things that we don’t mean, thinking that it is what others want to hear.
 We pretend to feel things that seem acceptable so that others will approve of us.
 In this way we hide our true selves, both from others and our own selves.
 We bury our light in the mire of pretense and ‘trying to’.

 What type of world are we creating for the future generations if we walk around on eggshells over thinking what we say – crippling our right to free speech and opinions.

-The one thing that I have learnt as I am getting older is that if people don’t like you or have an issue with you, it is generally their own shit that they have going on and are just projecting on to you.
+The one thing that I have learnt as I am getting older is that if people don’t like you or have an issue with you, it is generally their own stuff that they have going on and are just projecting on to you.
 In this instance, all you can do is send love and compassion their way and hope that one day they can obtain peace with whatever insecurities they are dealing with.
 As long as you lead a life this way you are being true to yourself.

-Let your guard down:
+Let your guard down –